Elphyn/Lua_lsp_addon/README.md

 # CC: Tweaked Documentation
 This documentation covers the Lua API for [ComputerCraft: Tweaked](https://tweaked.cc/) and is meant to be used with [Sumneko's Lua Language Server](https://github.com/LuaLS/lua-language-server) as it uses its LuaCATS annotation system.

+# FORK
+This is a fork that extends some of the UnlimitedPeripherals API's that I use in my projects, [original repo](https://gitlab.com/carsakiller/cc-tweaked-documentation).

 ## Setup

 ### NVIM